Childhood

 Now

 As I switched jobs, I felt my job descriptions no longer reflected what I was driving towards.
 During COVID-19, I took a risk and announced at work that I wanted to focus purely on design, which I then did for two years.
-Not too long after I purchased my first Apple device.
-For the first time ever, it felt that technology worked with me, not against me.
+Not too long after I purchased my first Apple device, for the first time ever, it felt that technology worked with me, not against me.
 I took some certifications (Google, CalArts) to fill in the gaps in my competence and burst forward.
 From then on, I decided to pursue design as a valid career path.

 Over the course of 2023, a lot went wrong in the world, causing layoffs, depression, and overall uncertainty.
 As I lost my job, I decided to pursue the thing that I had always been fearing the most: being an entrepreneur, a freelancer.
 I applied for a business ID and started offering my services that way too.
 At the moment I'm also working as a part-time UX Designer at Prospectum.